Energy - HVACR

 WWCC Energy - HVACR is an approved electrical training program through the State of Washington (WAC 296-46B-971) and to comply with Washington Law students entering the program that will be working in Washington State are required to obtain Washington State LNI Electrical trainee card within the first two weeks of the quarter enrolled (this may be waived if out of state, and will be covered during program orientation).
 Students completing an AAAS degree will receive 1419 electrical hours on the 06A.

 Students may enter the program fall, winter or spring quarter, however, due to course sequencing it is recommended the students begin in the fall quarter.

-NOTE: It is recommended that the student contact the lead instructor and discuss program interest and to determine appropriate program placement; paying a priority list fee will hold placement in the program, and this fee will be applied to your tuition.
+NOTE: It is recommended that the student contact the lead instructor and discuss program interest and to determine appropriate program placement.

 Technicians entering the HVACR Industry should:

 - Have an acceptable driving record; this typically will be checked by employer.

 - Be able to write reports and subtract, multiply, and divide in all units of measure.

 - Be able to use personal computer or notebook with basic computer skills.